 The portal of S. Chiara was added in 1529 to a medieval church located at the entrance to the town from Ponte Felice.

 The fortifications of the town were complemented by a series of small castles.
 The most important one was built near the Tiber in the XIIIth century.
 For a time it belonged to Spedale di S. Spirito in Sassia which had several properties in the area, including Castel Sant'Elia.
 In 1790 it was given to the Andosilla, a family of Spanish origin.
 In 1798 it was set on fire by French troops when they invaded the Papal State.

 Cardinal Rodrigo Borgia was one of the most influential cardinals of the papal court in the second half of the XVth century and in 1492 he was elected Pope Alexander VI.
-His name is associated with the construction of several fortresses including Castel Sant'Angelo in Rome.
-He was governor of Civita Castellana in 1482-92 and after he became pope he promoted the construction of a state-of-the-art fortress to replace the medieval castle.
+His name is associated with the construction of several fortresses and the strengthening of Castel Sant'Angelo in Rome.
+He was governor of Civita Castellana in 1482-1492 and after he became pope he promoted the construction of a state-of-the-art fortress to replace the medieval castle.
 The fortress was designed by Antonio da Sangallo the Elder.
 Other images can be seen in a page on the Fortresses of the Popes and a gate of the walls of the town which celebrates Cardinal Borgia can be seen in a page on the Gates of the Popes.

 (left) Coat of arms of Pope Alexander VI and the inscription "A Domino factum est istud et est mirabile in oculis nostris" Psalms 118 and Mark 12:11